Famous Moments in Dublin's History

 As part of the year of celebrations a huge street carnival was organised and the now iconic statue of Molly Malone was unveiled for the first time.
 The year was very important as it fostered a sense of civic pride among Dublin communities as the decade was set amidst the backdrop of a horrendous economic downturn.
 DoDublin Tours celebrated the year by wrapping a tour bus in special livery to remember Dublin in the Rare Auld Times.

-Speaking of ’88, DoDublin Tours is celebrating its 30th birthday in 2018.
+Speaking of ’88, DoDublin Tours celebrated its 30th birthday in 2018.
 Discover the Number 1 Dublin City Tour this year and enjoy live commentary from the best local guides!

-Or, delve into the vaults of Dublin Castle and discover the remains of some of Viking Dublin’s original defences on Dublin's Original Ghostbus Tour!
+Or, delve into the vaults of Dublin Castle and discover the remains of some of Viking Dublin’s original defences and structures on Dublin's Original Ghostbus Tour!